 In addition to her entrepreneurial work, Bethany also provides specialist Wellbeing Support to help businesses and individuals to reach optimal performance.

-“I established the company, Bethany Ainsley, after identifying that entrepreneurs and businesses require a specialist level of support to manage wellbeing in order to perform at their best both at work and at home.”
+“I established Bethany Ainsley coaching & consultancy company, after identifying that entrepreneurs and businesses require a specialist level of support to manage wellbeing in order to perform at their best both at work and at home.”

 As such she is able to draw on her lived experiences to talk with authority.
-She is an effective motivational speaker across her passions of Wellbeing, Entrepreneurship and Ethical Business.
+She is an effective motivational speaker across her passions of Wellbeing, Entrepreneurship and Social Enterprise.